Gruppe-17-CDIO/62410-weights-analysis/README.md

 The model is then used in another program, to be able to provide the solution, step by step, in a solitaire, that has its playing cards recognised via the model and a webcam.
 The image.c file in this project, originates from pjreddie's Darknet project, and is modified to fit this script.

+The scripts in the 'dated-solutions' folder has been improved upon and therefore they are not used anymore.

 ## Links
 The test images and files used in this script is located on Google Drive at:
 * a